CMPUT301W21T23/CMPUT301W21T23-SmartDataBook/README.md

   - Once the user clicks the "generate" button, a QR code consists of the trial value will be displayed
   - If the user prefers to register a barcode instead, clicked to the "register barcode" button, and the barcode will be registered

-Scan QR or Barcodes:
-  - Besides uploading trial value through the "upload trials" button, user can upload their trial values by generating QR codes or barcodes
-  - N/A for now

 Searching experiments
   - To search an experiment, click on the the magnifying glass icon on the top right of the app on either Explore, Subscribed, or Archived tab
   - Afterwards, users are able to type in order to search for their experiment